$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Introduction

 \subsubsection{Divided powers and extended graphical calculus}

-A main difference between the $\mathfrak{sl}_n$-web setting and the categorified quantum groups $\Ucatm$ is that the first is \textit{closer} to its Karoubi envelope.
-That is, it is possible to use divided powers in the $\mathfrak{sl}_n$-web setting, but not directly for $\Ucatm$.
-For $\Ucatm$ one has to go to a full $2$-subcategory of the Karoubi envelope $\Ucatmd$, denoted by $\Ucatmc$, that we briefly recall in Section~\ref{sec-higherstuff}.
-Diagrammatically $\Ucatmc$ is given by a version of extended graphical calculus, called \textit{thick calculus}, from~\cite{klms} where the reader can find more details.
+A main difference between the $\mathfrak{gl}_n$-web setting and the categorified quantum groups $\Ucatm$ is that the first is closer to its Karoubi envelope.
+That is, it is possible to use divided powers in the $\mathfrak{gl}_n$-web setting, but not directly for $\Ucatm$.
+For $\Ucatm$ one has to go to a full $2$-subcategory of the Karoubi envelope $\Ucatmd$, denoted by $\Ucatmc$, which we briefly recall in Section \ref{sec-higherstuff}.
+Diagrammatically $\Ucatmc$ is given by a version, called thick calculus, of the extended graphical calculus from \cite{klms} where the reader can find more details.

-In order to work with it, we extend Mackaay and Yonezawa's $2$-functor to $\Ucatmc$, see Theorem~\ref{thm-thick}.
-Moreover, using Lemma~\ref{lem-webasF} and Corollary~\ref{cor-foambasis}, we show in Theorem~\ref{thm-iso} \textit{explicitly} (by giving a \textit{thick version} of the Hu and Mathas basis) that the extended $2$-functor gives rise to an equivalence between the categories of modules over a certain block of the ``thick'' cyclotomic KL-R algebra, that we denote by $\check{R}_{\Lambda}$, and a suitable category of $H_n(\Lambda)$-modules.
-In fact, we show in Theorem~\ref{thm-iso} that the $\mathfrak{sl}_n$-web algebra $H_n(\vec{k})$ is \textit{isomorphic} to a (certain idempotent truncation) of $\check{R}_{\Lambda}$.
-Since $\check{R}_{\Lambda}$ can be studied completely combinatorial using ``thick KL-R calculus'' and the ``thick'' combinatorics of the Hu and Mathas basis, we can see this as a categorification of the corresponding results from the $\mathfrak{sl}_n$-web framework: Elements of $\mathrm{HOM}_{\mathrm{nh}}(\widehat{u},\widehat{v})$ are parametrized by pairs of $n$-multitableaux of a certain shape.
-An interesting remark is that working with $\Ucatmc$ (which is combinatorial not much more complicated than $\Ucatm$) suffices.
-That is, we can avoid working in the full Karoubi envelope $\Ucatmd$ where no diagrammatic or combinatorial definition is available for $n>2$ yet.
+In order to work with it, we extend Mackaay--Yonezawa's $2$-functor to $\Ucatmc$, see Theorem \ref{thm-thick}.
+Moreover, using Lemma \ref{lem-webasF} and Corollary \ref{cor-foambasis}, we show in Theorem \ref{thm-iso} explicitly (by giving a thick version of the HM basis) that the extended $2$-functor gives rise to an equivalence between the categories of modules over a certain block of a thickened cyclotomic KLR algebra, that we denote by $\check{R}_{\Lambda}$, and a suitable category of $H_n(\Lambda)$-modules.